medmunds/puzzles-web/help/puzzles.md

 | [Untangle](../untangle)  | [help](untangle) - [manual](manual/untangle) | Planarity                                                                       |

-<small>* In some countries, names of similar/related puzzles may be trademarks
+<small>* In some regions, names of similar/related puzzles may be trademarks
 belonging to others.
+Use of a trademarked name here does not imply affiliation or endorsement by its owner.</small> {#tm}

-In the USA (where this site originates), KENKEN® is a registered trademark of KENKEN PUZZLE LLC, MASTERMIND® is a registered trademark of HASBRO, INC., and SUDOKU X® is a registered trademark of Happy Hippos Developments LLC.
+<small>In the United States (where this site originates),
+KENKEN® is a registered trademark of KENKEN PUZZLE LLC;
+MASTERMIND® is a registered trademark of HASBRO, INC.;
+PICROSS® is a registered trademark of Nintendo of America Inc.; and SUDOKU X® is a registered trademark of Happy Hippos Developments LLC.</small>
-In all cases (and every country), use of a trademarked name here does not imply affiliation or endorsement by its owner.</small> {#tm}